Yandex Cloud

 • Username: pg-user

-3. Grant the mdb_replication role to the pg-user.
+3. Grant the mdb_replication role to pg-user.

-5. Create a service account named yds-sa with the yds.editor role.
+5. Create a service account yds-sa with the yds.editor role.
 The transfer will use it to access Data Streams.

 1. If you do not have Terraform yet, install it.